Automattic/jetpack/readme.txt

 **Improved Compatibility:**

 * WPML: fixed the loading of the compatibility file for WPML so it loads at the right time. #5588
+* Sync: further improve Jetpack's synchronization process to support more plugins. #5671

 **Enhancements**